kummahiih/go-category-equations/README.md

 ## Usage Example

-Implement 'category.Connectable' (here 'NewConnectable') and 'category.Operator' (here 'NewConnectionPrinter').
+Implement 'category.Connectable' (here 'NewConnectable') and 'category.Operator':

+	// Connectable has to be implemented in order to use this library.
+	// Connectables are the base items connected by the library. type Connectable interface {
+		// GetId should return unique identifier value for each connectable instance GetId() string
+	}

+	// Operator has to be implemented in order to use this library.
+Operator connects the Connactable objects. type Operator interface {
+		// Evaluate should connect connectable a to connectable: a -> b Evaluate(a Connectable, b Connectable) error
+		// GetId should return unique identifier value for this connection type GetId() string
+	}

-This has been done for tests in 'category/categorytest/testprinter.go' and the usage can be seen for example from a test 'TestExampleForDocumentation' which lies in the file 'category/categorytest/categoryequations_test.go':
+This has been done for tests in 'category/categorytest/testprinter.go' ('NewConnectable' and 'NewConnectionPrinter') and their usage can be seen for example from a test 'TestExampleForDocumentation' which lies in the file 'category/categorytest/categoryequations_test.go':

 	connect := NewConnectionPrinter()
 	G := category.NewEquationFactory(connect)